yoyosource/BOTC-HomeBrew/Townsfolk/Botanist/README.md

 Authors:

 ## Summary
-> You start the game knowing 2 good characters; 1 is in play and 1 is a demon bluff.
+> You start knowing 2 good characters; 1 is in play and 1 is a demon bluff.